Back to Dealfront DigestSales

 This article is also available in German.

-This in-depth guide will help you build a successful B2B sales funnel to land your dream customers and win deals in any market.
-You’ll learn all the essentials of a B2B sales funnel, from how to build to how to optimize one for continued success.
+This in-depth guide will help you build a successful B2B funnel for sales to land your dream customers and win deals in any market.
+You’ll learn all the essentials of a B2B sales funnel, from how to build one to how to optimize one for continued success.

 A sales funnel depicts the buying journey that prospective customers go through, from the initial touchpoint when they first interact with your brand to the last touchpoint when they purchase your offerings.

-Whether prospects are B2B or B2C, sales teams must follow a series of steps (usually portrayed as a funnel) to convert them into paying customers.
-That means, a sales funnel’s first and foremost purpose is converting prospects/leads into paying clients in the short-term.
+Sales teams must follow a series of steps (usually portrayed as a funnel) to convert prospective customers into paying customers.
+This means that the sales funnel’s first and primary purpose is to convert a prospect/lead into a paying client.

-The secondary purpose of a sales funnel is to increase your company’s return on investment (ROI) in the long term.
-This happens when you continuously optimize the sales funnel, as we’ll discuss later in this piece.
+The secondary purpose of a sales funnel is to increase your company’s long term return on investment (ROI).
+This happens when you continuously optimize the sales funnel—which we’ll get into later.

 What are the key stages of the B2B sales funnel?

-B2B sales funnel stages aren’t identical in all companies.
+B2B sales funnel stages aren’t the same for all companies.
 Salespeople often add extra phases to their sales funnel depending on how long their sales cycle takes and their organization’s internal sales processes.

 B2B Sales Funnel

-• Top of the Funnel (TOFU) or Awareness Stage: It’s the initial stage of the sales funnel where a potential customer discovers your brand or products and services.
+• Top of the Funnel (TOFU) or Awareness Stage: This is the initial stage of the sales funnel, where a potential customer discovers your brand or products and services.

-• Middle of the Funnel (MOFU) or Consideration Stage: The consideration or interest stage is the second step where a potential buyer weighs your solutions and value proposition to evaluate if you solve their pain points.
+• Middle of the Funnel (MOFU) or Consideration Stage: The consideration (or interest) stage is the second step, where a potential buyer evaluates your solution and value proposition to determine whether or not you solve their pain points.

-• Bottom of the Funnel (BOFU) or Conversion Stage: It’s the last step where a prospect chooses your company’s products or services for their business use.
+• Bottom of the Funnel (BOFU) or Conversion Stage: The last step, where a prospect chooses your company’s products or services for their business use.

 While these three stages are fundamental to a B2B sales pipeline, they only scratch the surface.
-Most B2B sales rep teams map their customer journey in six phases as follows:
+Most B2B sales rep teams map their customer journey using the following six phases.

-4. Intent: Potential buyers express buying intention.
-They perform actions like downloading a demo, requesting pricing proposals, or booking a sales demonstration.
+• Intent: Potential buyers express buying intention.
+They may download a demo, request pricing proposals, or book a sales demonstration.

 We should add retention as the seventh stage.
-But because of its significant contribution to a B2B company’s long-term success, we’ll discuss retention in a separate section further down the article.
+But because of its significant contribution to a B2B company’s long-term success, we’ll discuss retention in a separate section later in the article.

-A lot goes into building a functional sales funnel that elevates a sales strategy and ROI.
+It takes a lot to build a B2B sales funnel that elevates a sales strategy and ROI.
 But leveraging sales intelligence should be a top priority.
-You can’t create an effective sales funnel without collecting customer and market data first.
+You can’t create an effective sales funnel without first collecting customer and market data.

 The more customer behavior data you analyze and implement, the more targeted your sales funnel will be, as you can clearly define all stages of your buyer’s journey.
 Otherwise, your sales funnel will follow the spray-and-pray approach, where you attract scores of prospects at the TOFU stage, but only a handful get to the BOFU stage.

-To ensure your B2B sales funnel is effective, lay a strong foundation by:
+To make sure your B2B sales funnel strategy is effective, lay a strong foundation by doing the following.

 You’ve probably heard marketers say, “When you market to everyone, you market to no one.”
-The same is true with building B2B sales funnels.
+The same is true when it comes to building B2B sales funnels.
 If you don’t know who your target audience is, you can’t predict their buying behavior.
-You’ll simply have no concrete data points to model your sales funnel after.
+You’ll simply have no concrete data points you can apply to your sales funnel.

 But when you define your target audience, you understand their pain points, company size, interest, purchase intent, financial power, and buying behavior.